Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "You'll do nothing of the kind," she said, coming around from behind her desk.
 "This is private property.
 And there's shooting going on outside.
 If I see you lurking around I'll call the Sheriff's deputy who's parked in front of the studio.”

 Stuart slowly walked out the studio's front door and down the steps.
-He walked left towards the corner, past the crews setting up their equipment on Variel Avenue, crossed Kittridge Street and, feeling dejected, kept walking away from the studio.
+He walked left towards the corner, past the crews setting up their equipment on Variel Avenue, crossed Kittridge Street and, feeling completely lost and dejected, kept walking away from the studio.

-The wigwag was turned off and after a few minutes Alyssa came out through the sound stage’s opened elephant door.
+The wigwag light that indicates that shooting is taking place on the sound stage was turned off.
+After a few minutes, Alyssa came out through the sound stage’s opened elephant door, the twenty foot by twenty foot huge doors that allowed equipment, props and sets to be easily brought in or taken out.
 She walked out to her trailer behind the sound stages and was about to go in but then changed her mind and stood outside.
 She closed her eyes but she wasn't thinking about her next scene.
 Her thoughts were on Stuart as Holly and Shannen caught up with her.

 They stood talking to her, trying to get her mind off of Stuart and back onto the day's shooting.
 After a few minutes, a white van pulled up along side them and they hopped in for the thirty second ride to the location setup on the corner of Variel Avenue near the studio’s entrance.